awslabs/mlspace/README.md

 **Do you want to use existing IAM Roles?**
 If you answered yes you will be prompted for:

-- S3 Reader Role ARN: arn of an existing IAM role to use for reading from the static website S3 bucket
+- S3 Reader Role ARN: ARN of an existing IAM role to use for reading from the static website S3 bucket
-- Bucket Deployment Role ARN: arn of an existing IAM role to use for deploying to the static website S3 bucket
+- Bucket Deployment Role ARN: ARN of an existing IAM role to use for deploying to the static website S3 bucket
-- Notebook Role ARN: arn of an existing IAM role to associate with all notebooks created in MLSpace
+- Notebook Role ARN: ARN of an existing IAM role to associate with all notebooks created in MLSpace
-- App Role ARN: arn of an existing IAM role to use for executing the MLSpace lambdas
+- App Role ARN: ARN of an existing IAM role to use for executing the MLSpace lambdas
-- EMR Default Role ARN: arn of an existing IAM role that will be used as the 'ServiceRole' for all EMR clusters
+- EMR Default Role ARN: ARN of an existing IAM role that will be used as the 'ServiceRole' for all EMR clusters
-- EMR EC2 Instance Role ARN: arn of an existing role that will be used as the 'JobFlowRole' and 'AutoScalingRole' for all EMR clusters
+- EMR EC2 Instance Role ARN: ARN of an existing role that will be used as the 'JobFlowRole' and 'AutoScalingRole' for all EMR clusters

 **Do you want to modify the banner displayed on MLSpace?**
 If you answered yes you will be prompted for: